-According to dentistryiq.com, a career as a dental hygienist offers one of the best work-life balances there is.
+According to dentistryiq.com and things changed a lot since COVID-19 started, a career as a dental hygienist offers one of the best work-life balances there is.
 But no matter whether you’re just starting out in your path as a newly-qualified RDH (registered dental hygienist) or whether you’ve done the job for years, things can get on top of you and you can quickly lose the wonderful work-life balance that first attracted you to the role.

 If you’re struggling to make time for what matters the most and you feel like work is starting to get on top of you, here are eight small things you can do to improve your work-life balance and put a smile back onto your face.